tilian15/summer-internship-2024/README.md

 update 21/06 :

 We have now the phi3_test notebook who works with ssp cloud and a beginning of the demo on how the tokenizer works.

+update 28/06 :

+I have added the test of Pychest and an update of the phi3_test notebook